orangesantra/clinicbook/README.md

 # clinicbook

-This idea behind this project is do develop an app , where people can book appointment and register to clinics, privete docter's resident, hospital online.
+This idea behind this project was to develope an app, where people can book appointments to clinics and hospitals online.